Ignema/apiary/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open a pull request with your improvements.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.